bg117/SysInfo/README.md

 # SysInfo
 Displays information about your system.

 Compile using Microsoft Visual Studio 2019.
 Older versions not guaranteed to work.
-Needs .NET Framework 4 Client Profile to work.
+Needs .NET Framework 4.5 to work.

 ## Compile without contributing
 Download the source files.
 (DON'T DOWNLOAD THE SOURCE FILES FROM THE RELEASES SECTION!)
 To compile, choose `Release | AnyCPU`, go to the Build tab, press Build Solution, and you're done.
 Go to SysInfo\bin\Release to see the actual program.